 Crew AOM3c Joseph Harold Zattera, 3763622, USN (MIA / KIA) San Francisco, CA

 MIA February 14, 1943

-On February 14, 1943 "Saint Valentines Day Massacre" one of nine PB4Y-1 Liberators that took off from Henderson Field on Guadalcanal piloted by Lt.
-Jay Darwin Bacon, Jr. armed with a single 1,000 pound bomb on a daylight mission against enemy shipping off southern Bougainville in the Buin-Shortland area.
-The bombers were escorted by ten P-38s Lightnings from the 347th Fighter Group, 339th Fighter Squadron plus twelve F4U Corsairs from VMF-124.
+On February 14, 1943 took off from Henderson Field on Guadalcanal piloted by Lt.
+Jay Darwin Bacon, Jr. armed with a single 1,000 pound bomb as one of nine on a mission against enemy shipping off southern Bougainville in the Buin-Shortland area.
+The bombers were escorted by ten P-38G Lightnings from the 347th Fighter Group, 339th Fighter Squadron plus twelve F4U Corsairs from VMF-124.

 After the bomb run, the formation was intercepted by roughly thirty A6M Zeros and fifteen A6M2-N Rufe floatplanes from Shortland.
 During the combat, two Liberators were shot down, PB4Y-1 pilot Lt.
 Jay D, Bacon, Jr. or PB4Y-1 Liberator piloted by Lt.
 Stuart T. Cooper.
 One was shot down by head-on attack by enemy fighters over the target and crashed.
 The other crash landed or ditched off New Georgia.
 When this Liberator failed to return, the entire crew was officially declared Missing In Action (MIA).
 Due to the severe American losses, this mission became known as the "Saint Valentines Day Massacre".